soloeinsteinmit/llm_from_scratch/lecture_10_notes.md

 4. **📚 Final Embedding Table**

    - After training, the embedding table **encodes semantic and syntactic structure of the language**

+     > In language, `syntactic structure refers to the grammatical rules that govern how words and phrases are arranged to form sentences, while semantic structure focuses on the meaning of those words and sentences`.
+Syntax ensures sentences are grammatically correct, whereas semantics concerns the interpretation of meaning. <br>

+     > **Syntactic Structure (Syntax):** <br>
+     > This aspect of language deals with the rules of sentence construction, including word order, agreement between words, and the use of various grammatical components like noun phrases, verb phrases, etc. For example, in English, a basic sentence structure is Subject-Verb-Object (SVO).
+While a sentence might be syntactically correct, it could still be meaningless from a semantic standpoint. <br>

+     > **Semantic Structure (Semantics):**<br>
+     > This aspect focuses on the meaning of words and sentences, including how words relate to each other and how sentences convey meaning.
+It involves understanding the relationships between words, phrases, and the overall message.
+For instance, "The cat sat on the mat" has a clear semantic meaning because the words and their arrangement convey a specific action and relationship.<br>

+     > **Relationship between Syntax and Semantics:** <br>
+     > While they are distinct, syntax and semantics are interconnected.
+A sentence needs to be syntactically correct to be understood semantically, but a syntactically correct sentence may not always be semantically meaningful.
+Semantics is also influenced by contextual cues, such as the surrounding words or the situation in which the sentence is used, [according to Study.com](https://study.com/academy/lesson/using-syntactic-semantic-context-clues-to-determine-meaning.html).

    - The model can now use these vectors to _"understand"_ and _predict_ tokens more effectively
      > **The `embedding layer` is a lookup operation that retrieves rows from a the embedding later weight using a token ID** > ![](images/L10_vec_s8.png) > **NB: this `embedding layer` is also the same as `neural network linear layer` but the embedi dng layer is used because it is computationally efficient and it scales up when building these large language models, since `torch.nn linear layers` has many uncessary multiplication with zero**